 Subscribe to free tech tips.

 But My Old Unit Worked Fine?!

-How an AC System got to be Oversized (Maybe)
+How an A/C System got to be Oversized (Maybe)

 But My Old Unit Worked Fine?!

 Most of us have heard this at some point.
-This complaint comes typically from a particularly unhappy customer after the installation of a brand new AC system.
-Throughout this article we’re going to explore the possible root causes of this situation, but first some ground rules:
+This complaint typically comes from a particularly unhappy customer after the installation of a brand new A/C system.
+Throughout this article, we’re going to explore the possible root causes of this situation, but first, some ground rules:

-- We are going to navigate this issue from the perspective and comfort needs of climate zone 1…in other words it’s hot and humid!
+- We are going to navigate this issue from the perspective and comfort needs of climate zone 1.
+In other words, it’s hot and humid!